www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/documentation/2024-11-22-create-main-guidelines.md

     * [ ] Write the reasoning in the form of a perfect discussion, when the reasoning is about something , that evolved over time.
     * [ ] Link main guidelines and main objects.
 See these as functional and non-functional objectives.
+    * [ ] Art as a strategy to avoid to complex functionality by allowing the brain to do something fancy less damaging instead.